-Osage County, just south of the capitol city of Topeka, operates a recycling center, construction and demolition landfill and a transfer station.
-Household Hazardous Waste are also collected on designated collection days.
-These services are funded using both a tax mill levy and tipping fees assessed to users.
+Osage County, just south of the capitol city of Topeka, has a transfer station and a construction and demolition landfill located in Osage City, Kansas, plus an active recycling program with a permanent recycling center located in Lyndon, Kansas.
+Services are funded using both a tax mill levy and tipping fees assessed to users.

 4045 W 229th Street, Osage City, KS 66523